-Buy Starbucks shares in Singapore
+Buy Starbucks shares

 The modern world is unthinkable without Internet technology.
 We buy things online, study online, search for all the information we need, and make friends and simply communicate through the World Wide Web.